Rey7910/Cryptographic-Algorithms/README.md

 # Cryptographic Algorithms
-Here you will find mplementations of some of the most popular algorithms in cryptography
+Here you will find implementations of some of the most popular algorithms in cryptography